 Building Bridges: Women in the Peace Corps

-In March, during Women’s History Month, we chat with some amazing women who have chosen to help others, show kindness, and learn about different cultures through the United States Peace Corps.
+In March, during Women’s History Month, we can read about some amazing women who have chosen to help others, show kindness, and learn about different cultures through the United States Peace Corps.
 Welcome to “Building Bridges: Women in the Peace Corps,” a series all about sharing the incredible stories and contributions of these inspiring women.

 Camden posing with a lot of young students in a classroom in Armenia.
 She is one of our Women in the Peace Corps series called "Building Bridges"